kudobuilder/kudo.dev/content/blog/blog-2019-12-06-mesos-to-kudo.md

 ## From Frameworks to Operators

-The concept of operators is relatively new being [introduced the end of 2016](https://coreos.com/blog/introducing-operators.html), yet they have a lot in common with [Mesos Frameworks](http://mesos.apache.org/documentation/latest/app-framework-development-guide/).
+The concept of operators is relatively new: it was [introduced near the end of 2016](https://coreos.com/blog/introducing-operators.html).
+Yet, they have a lot in common with [Mesos Frameworks](http://mesos.apache.org/documentation/latest/app-framework-development-guide/).
 The following is provided to help you jump-start the Kubernetes learning curve assuming you already have a background in the Mesos community, and have limited experience with Kubernetes.
-This information needed to get involved with KUDO (we’d love if you did).
+This is all the information needed to get involved with KUDO (we’d love if you did).

-The following is a check list with resources to accelerate that learning curve.
+The following is a checklist with resources to accelerate that learning curve.
 This blog post goes into each of these topics:

 1. [Learn Kubernetes Basics and Internals](#learn-kubernetes-basics)
 2. [Learn kubectl](#learn-kubectl)